-Coahoma Community College has two provisions for granting credit: by advanced placement of students and for granting credit by examination.
+Coahoma Community College has two provisions for granting credit: by advanced student placement and granting credit by examination.

 Articulated Credit for Career and Technical Programs

 Coahoma Community College will use the current Statewide Articulation Agreement for Career and Technical Education from the Mississippi State Board of Community and Junior Colleges to grant credit for Career and Technical courses defined in the articulation agreement.